 This is another free feature with the same limitations as the keyword explorer.

 Insta-suggest and Recommended Tags

-The Insta-suggest feature from TubeBuddy speeds up the process of typing in meta tags as well as giving you ideas.
+The Insta-suggest feature from TubeBuddy speeds up the process of typing in meta tags as well as gives you ideas.

 It provides you with tag suggestions as you type them in.
 So, when filling out your tags, you receive the most searched terms to get ideas on tags to include and to optimize your video more efficiently.